 - 1. Explain the difference between meteorology and climate. - 2.
 Illustrate how surface weather observations are carried out and distributed in meteorology. - 3.
 Describe the main and more used types of maps (weather charts) existing in meteorology (surface and upper levels). - 4.
 Describe the typical radiosounding chart, comment the information provided, and draw two examples of diagrams containing an inversion layer, with and without radiation fog. - 5.
 Describe the typical radiosounding chart, comment the information provided, and draw an example of diagram typical of freezing rain. - 6.
 Describe the typical radiosounding chart, comment the information provided, and descrive how to get from the diagram the information about relative humidity at a given level. - 7.
 Describe the typical radiosounding chart, comment the information provided, and draw an example of diagram characterized by fair-weather cumulus clouds. - 8.
 Describe the typical radiosounding chart, comment the information provided, and draw an example of diagram characterized by cumulonimbus thunderstorm clouds. - 9.
 List and describe the most important equations regulating the radiation, and discuss the radiative balance of Earth system. - 10.
 Describe a thermal inversion at the soil surface, and correlate it with the radiative budget during nighttime, also mentioning the wind effect. - 11.
-Mention and discuss the main forms of condensation/freezing at the ground and in the surface atmospheric boundary layer. - 12.
-Describe all types of tropospheric clouds: physical characteristics, precipitation chances and associated phenomena. - 13.
+Explain the main characteristics of the Mean Meridional Circulation in the atmosphere at large scale (the cells). - 12.
+Introduce the Rossby waves and their link with the mean meridional circulation. - 13.
+Mention and discuss the main forms of condensation/freezing at the ground and in the surface atmospheric boundary layer. - 14.
+Describe all types of tropospheric clouds: physical characteristics, precipitation chances and associated phenomena. - 15.
 Why homogeneous nucleation is unable to create water droplets in a cloud?
-Which other ingredient is needed? - 14.
-Discuss the formation of cloud droplets by diffusion and condensation, mentioning also their initial formation by nucleation, in warm clouds. - 15.
-Discuss the growth of cloud droplets into raindrops by collision and coalescence, in warm clouds. - 16.
-Discuss the growth of cloud ice crystals into snow crystals according with the mechanism of Bergeron-Findeisen in cold clouds. - 17.
-Explicit in detail the typical characteristics of weather fronts. - 18.
-Fronts and slope: describe how Margules equation is able to predict the slope of a front. - 19.
-Fronts and air masses: describe in detail their definitions and characteristics. - 20.
-Describe the conceptual models of extratropical cyclone formation, growth and decay. - 21.
-Describe the connections between tropospheric and stratospheric circulation. - 22.
-Describe the NAO, its phases and their consequences on weather in Atlantic region. - 23.
-Describe the ENSO, its phases and their consequences on weather and climate. - 24.
-Briefly describe weather radar principles: operating, the simplified radar equation, main observables, source of uncertainties and errors.
+Which other ingredient is needed? - 16.
+Discuss the formation of cloud droplets by diffusion and condensation, mentioning also their initial formation by nucleation, in warm clouds. - 17.
+Discuss the growth of cloud droplets into raindrops by collision and coalescence, in warm clouds. - 18.
+Discuss the growth of cloud ice crystals into snow crystals according with the mechanism of Bergeron-Findeisen in cold clouds. - 19.
+Explicit in detail the typical characteristics of weather fronts. - 20.
+Fronts and slope: describe how Margules equation is able to predict the slope of a front. - 21.
+Fronts and air masses: describe in detail their definitions and characteristics. - 22.
+Describe the conceptual models of extratropical cyclone formation, growth and decay. - 23.
+Describe the connections between tropospheric and stratospheric circulation. - 24.
+Describe the NAO, its phases and their consequences on weather in Atlantic region.

-- 25. Discuss the echo radar and the way to estimate the precipitation by radar. - 26.
-Convective cells: describe and comment the classification of thunderstorms - 27.
-Numerical modeling: comments the main differences between global and local NWP models - 28.
-Describe the principles of operating of satellites. - 29.
-Limit and advantage of geostationary and LEO satellites. - 30.
-Spectral and multispectral images of satellites. - 31.
-The breezes: formation and characteristics. - 32.
-Main synoptic and mesoscale characteristics of alpine foehn.
+- 25. Describe the ENSO, its phases and their consequences on weather and climate. - 26.
+Briefly describe weather radar principles: operating, the simplified radar equation, main observables, source of uncertainties and errors. - 27.
+Discuss the echo radar and the way to estimate the precipitation by radar. - 28.
+Convective cells: describe and comment the classification of thunderstorms - 29.
+Numerical modeling: comments the main differences between global and local NWP models - 30.
+Describe the principles of operating of satellites. - 31.
+Limit and advantage of geostationary and LEO satellites. - 32.
+Spectral and multispectral images of satellites. - 33.
+The breezes: formation and characteristics. - 34.
+Main synoptic and mesoscale characteristics of alpine foehn. - 35.
+Tropical eyelones: genesis and characteristics. - 36.
+TLC or Medicanes: genesis, characteristics, and differences with tropical cyclones.